nubificus/vaccel-tutorials/lab4/README.md

 vAccel framework.

 In this lab, we go through the process of calling a vAccel operation in a lightweight Virtual Machine and running the code in the Host.
-To achive this, we need some kind of transport layer that forwards the relevant calls from the VM to the Host where the actual execution is going to be triggered. vAccel supports a number of ways to do this; in this lab we are going to use vAccel's
+To achieve this, we need some kind of transport layer that forwards the relevant calls from the VM to the Host where the actual execution is going to be triggered. vAccel supports a number of ways to do this; in this lab we are going to use vAccel's